wawani82/SwiftER/README.md

 # SwiftER
 Elastic Erasure Coded Storage System

-The source codes and documentation on how to deploy our implementation with Openstack Swift.
+This source codes is about Elastic Erasure code for (8,12)